 Severus Snape (Severe Depression)

-Severus is a person who has experienced one-sided love and the pain of loss.
-Snape doesn’t want to let go of the past, and he lives with his tragic memories.
-His soul is full of pain that he can’t share with anyone.
+Severus is a person who has experienced unrequited love and the pain of loss.
+Snape doesn't want to let go of the past, and he lives with his tragic memories.
+His soul is full of pain that he can't share with anyone.
 He tries to hide it behind a cold personality and a stern look, although this is just a mask.
 His diagnosis is dysthymia, a type of prolonged depression.

 Here you can find a free depression test